-You may withdraw from your U.S. Career Institute degree program at any time by notifying USCI of your intent to cancel.
+You may withdraw from your U.S. Career Institute degree program at any time by notifying the USCI Registrar of your intent to cancel.

 The tuition that you owe upon withdrawal is determined through a combination of how many semesters you have received and how much of each semester you have completed, deducting all payments made.